 Based on the screening, the inspector shall perform an in-depth review of a sample of emergency plan changes which could potentially result in a reduction in effectiveness (RIE).
 Emergency plan changes implementing risk significant planning standards should be given priority for review.
 Over the course of a year, the in-depth review effort should include at least one emergency plan change, if any are submitted.
-In most cases, and all cases involving a risk significant planning standard, determining whether a change is an will require a review of the licensee’s 10 CFR 50.54(q) documentation for the specific emergency plan change.
+In most cases, and all cases involving a risk significant planning standard, determining whether a change is an RIE will require a review of the licensee’s 10 CFR 50.54(q) documentation for the specific emergency plan change.

 For any emergency plan change that resulted in a RIE of the emergency plan or the changed emergency plan no longer meets the requirements of 10 CFR 50.47(b) or Appendix E, the inspector shall conduct a further review.
 If the emergency plan change was implemented without prior NRC approval, the change shall be evaluated in accordance with the guidance in Section IV of the Enforcement Policy (traditional enforcement) and documented accordingly.

-e
+10 CFR 50.54(q) requires licensees to (1) follow and maintain the effectiveness of their approved emergency plans, (2) evaluate proposed changes to these plans for their impact on the effectiveness of the plans, and (3) obtain prior NRC approval for changes that would reduce the effectiveness of the plans.

+The “emergency plan” is defined as including any document that describes the programmatic methods used by the licensee to maintain preparedness and to respond to an emergency, and to demonstrate compliance with the requirements of Appendix E, and for nuclear power reactors, the planning standards of § 50.47(b).

 Note: Lower tier documents may also be in the scope of this review if these lower tier documents are controlled by the licensee via 10 CFR 50.54 (q).

-emergency plan
+Section 50.54(q)(1)(iv) defines the term “reduction in effectiveness” as a change to the emergency plan that results in a reduction of the licensee’s capability to perform an emergency planning function in the event of a radiological emergency.
+The phrase “reduction in effectiveness” is an evaluation concept that is used in § 50.54(q) to differentiate between changes that the licensee is allowed to make without prior NRC approval and those that require

+prior NRC approval.
+A determination that a change may result in a RIE does not imply that the licensee could no longer implement its emergency plan and provide adequate measures for the protection of the public.
+The NRC may approve a proposed emergency plan change that the licensee determined to be a RIE if the NRC can find that the emergency plan, as modified, continues to meet the requirements of Appendix E, and for nuclear power reactor licensees, the planning standards of § 50.47(b), and continues to provide reasonable assurance that adequate protective measures can and will be taken in the event of a radiological emergency.

+The licensee’s determination of a RIE is used only to determine whether the licensee has the authority to implement the change without prior NRC approval under § 50.54(q)(3) or must submit for prior NRC approval under § 50.54(q)(4).

+A licensee’s emergency plan is part of the licensee’s licensing basis and is approved only for the licensing basis with which it is submitted.
+If a licensee changes their licensing basis in a fashion that affects the emergency plan, the change must be submitted as a license amendment request and be approved prior to being implemented.